 legal resources necessary to hold negligent facilities accountable.

-Information on Louisiana Nursing Home Abuse & Neglect Lawsuit Case Values
+Louisiana Nursing Home Abuse & Neglect Lawsuit Case Values

 Millions of Americans rely on nursing homes, and the Centers for Disease Control and Prevention (CDC) report that nearly two million residents receive care in nearly 16,000 facilities across the country.
 Most of these facilities, as many as 70%, operate as for-profit businesses.
 This means they have a professional duty to ensure adequate patient care and uphold safe hiring practices to ensure staff members do not pose safety risks to residents.